-- Certifies that the plan of subdivision has been completed in accordance with the relevant development consent or complying development certificate (CDC), in the case of complying development; and
+- Certifies that the subdivision plan has been completed in accordance with the relevant development consent or complying development certificate (CDC), in the case of complying development; and

-- Authorises the registration of the plan of subdivision for lodgement with the NSW Land and Property Information.
+- Authorises the registration of the subdivision plan for lodgement with the NSW Land and Property Information.

-A Subdivision Certificate is issued by the relevant certifying authority (most commonly the council) in the following instances:
+A Subdivision Certificate is issued by the relevant consent authority (most commonly the council) in the following instances:

-- The Crown or prescribed person (or any person acting on their behalf) – where the subdivision is carried out by or on behalf of the Crown or prescribed person; or
+- The Crown or prescribed person (or any person acting on behalf of the Crown) – where the subdivision is carried out by or on behalf of the Crown or prescribed person; or

-- An accredited certifier – where the subdivision is identified in an Environmental Planning Instrument as one which may be authorised by an accredited certifier or for subdivision which involves subdivision works (refer to Section 6.5(3) of the EP&A Act).
+- A registered certifier – where the subdivision is identified by an Environmental Planning Instrument as one that may be authorised by a registered certifier or for subdivision that involves subdivision works (refer to Section 6.5(3) of the EP&A Act).

-Before a Subdivision Certificate is issued, the relevant certifying authority must be satisfied that the matters specified in Section 6.15 of the Environmental Planning and Assessment Act 1979 have been addressed.
+Before a Subdivision Certificate is issued, the relevant consent authority or registered certifier must be satisfied that the matters specified in Section 6.15 of the Environmental Planning and Assessment Act 1979 have been addressed.